dark-tulip/java-snippets/kafka/KafkaCLI.md

 ```
 kafka-topics --bootstrap-server localhost:9092  --describe
 ```
-### Replication factor cannot be more than the number of brokers
+#### WARNING!
+Replication factor cannot be more than the number of brokers
 ```
 kafka-topics --bootstrap-server localhost:9092 --create --topic hello3 --replication-factor=2
 # InvalidReplicationFactorException: The target replication factor of 2 cannot be reached because only 1 broker(s) are registered.